 Where to find Oktoberfest party beer?

-Five of the six Munich breweries are easily found in the U.S. (Löwenbräu, not so easy.)
+Five of the six Munich breweries are easily found in the US (Löwenbräu, not so easy.)
 And the bigger your beer store, the better your chance of finding what you need.

 Here in Massachusetts (and when I lived in Florida) I shop at a beer/liquor/wine mega-store called Total Wine.
-(They have 210 stores in 25 states.)
+(They have 240+ stores in 27 states.)
 There hasn’t been a single time I’ve gone in there and not found all my favorite German beers.
 They sell all the beers mentioned in this post.
 At least, at my location they do.
 You can even shop online to see what they have available where you live.

 Though smaller, hole-in-the-wall type beer stores won’t have such a varied selection, you should still be able to find Spaten Lager at the very least.
-They might also have the ability to specially order what you’re looking for.
+They might also have the ability to special order what you’re looking for.
 (Do not be afraid to ask!
 This is a totally accepted practice.)

 If you’re hosting an at-home Oktoberfest party on a larger scale, you can absolutely pick up your Oktoberfest party beer in keg form!
 Actually, I encourage this.
 The more (beer) the merrier!
-Plus, the quality is so much better. (keg > green imported bottles that have been stored too long)
+Plus, the quality is so much better. (keg > imported green bottles that have been stored too long)

 Not only am I a spokesperson for having a keg at your Oktoberfest party, I’m also a client.